 Student Teaching is a culminating experience which is often identified as the most important part of a Teacher Education program.
-Because Student Teaching is the time of transitioning from pre-service to in-service teaching, professional behaviors, conduct, and actions are required.
+Because Student Teaching is the time of transitioning from pre-service teaching to in-service teaching, professional behaviors, conduct, and actions are required.
 UIUC pre-service Teacher Candidates are obligated to know the school district and building policies and to observe them throughout the entire Student Teaching experience.

 WLTE pre-service Teacher Candidates should consult with their University Supervisor and/or the WLTE Program Director regarding questions, concerns, or additional clarification of the following and all expectations.